An Exploration of Baroque Art, Architecture & Sculpture

 Carel Fabritius Self-Portrait Baroque Artwork

 Baroque art has received much attention in recent years, and few critics have even assigned them a chronological order: early, high, late, classicism, realism, and decorative.
-Now, what comes inside them and how they differ from each other; you will read in later sections of the article.
+Now, to understand what comes inside them and how they differ from each other; you will require to read the later sections of the article.

 Origins of Rococo.

-Similarly, Protestantism was disturbed by the art association with luxury, and even sensuous feelings were hostile to the art.
+Similarly, Protestantism was disturbed by the art’s association with luxury, and even sensuous feelings were hostile to the art.
 For those who don’t know the term Protestantism, it is a Western Christian tradition that rejects the authority of Rome.
-There is a difference between the protestants and Catholics that the protestants believe only faith in Jesus and his sacrifice can lead you to salvation, whereas the Catholics accepted that faith plus good deeds lead towards salvation.
+There is a difference between the Protestants and Catholics, the protestants believe only faith in Jesus and his sacrifice can lead you to salvation, whereas the Catholics accept that faith and good deeds lead towards salvation.
 It becomes necessary to understand as the next section will confuse you with arguments and history.
 Returning to the topic, as Protestantism was disturbed by ongoing art and started a reformation, it ended in iconoclasm.
 Iconography also became important because Protestantism included dry austerity, eliminating the need for senses.
-But the iconography during this time exploited the display of several emotions.
+However, the iconography during this time exploited the display of several emotions.
 Emile Male, for example, portrayed love through the mystical reunion of souls with God.
 Therefore, the new thing was unremarkable for everyone else.
 What’s next?
-Understandably, art turned its back to classicism. as it was thought to be impure and cold, discovering the Baroque art, which was dynamic and profuse.
+Understandably, art turned its back to classicism. as it was thought to be impure and cold, discovering Baroque art, which was dynamic and profuse.

 The Counter-Reformation.

 Now, after this damage, to make the visual image right, churches used art as the counter weapon of the Counter-Reformation.
 You must know that the churches had used art to counter the effect of their political propaganda from early history.
-And to win this fight against the spread of Protestantism, they revived the art by imparting messages persuading everyone to the faith.
-To do this, they chose images to follow sacred scripture to avoid any errors, and bishops were to ensure that the art must be strictly religious.
-Since the ongoing mannerist art was ambiguous and ineffective in providing the proper religious messages from Church, Baroque art was widespread!
+To win this fight against the spread of Protestantism, they revived the art by imparting messages persuading everyone to the faith.
+To do this, they chose images to follow sacred scripture to avoid any errors, and bishops were to ensure that the art was strictly religious.
+Since the ongoing mannerist art was ambiguous and ineffective in providing the proper religious messages from the Church, Baroque art was widespread!

 Where Did Baroque Art Exist?